sylikc/jpegview/readme.txt

 In Visual Studio: Properties of JPEGView project > VC++-Directories-Include Directories and Library Directories
                   Include Directories: $(VCInstallDir)WTL\Include;$(IncludePath)

+To compile the MSI installer, you need:
+- WiX Toolset v3.11 or later (https://wixtoolset.org/releases/)
+- WiX Toolset Visual Studio Extension for your version of Visual Studio

 Please note:
 Windows XP SP2 or later is needed to run the 32 bit version.
 64 bit Windows 7 or later is needed to run the 64 bit version.